-Application programs Software

-Operating system

-Processor Main memory I/O devices } Hardware
+A Software Processor Main memory I/O devices } Hardware

 - We can think of the operating system as a layer of software interposed between the application program and the hardware. - All attempts by an application program to manipulate the hardware must go through the operating system. - This enhances the security of the system, but also generates some overhead. - In this course we are mainly interested in the interface between the Software and Hardware layers in the picture above.
 0From Bryant and O'Hallaron, Ch 1